Tools & results

-The guide to assessing risk and planning adaptation planning for northern historic places is the principal tool in the Adapt Northern Heritage toolkit.
-Published in PDF format, the guide describes a practical risk management process, which is supplemented with a set of Workbooks for Climate Risk Management, compressed into a single ZIP file.
+The guidance for assessing risk and planning adaptation planning for northern historic places is the principal tool in the Adapt Northern Heritage toolkit.
+Published in PDF format, the guide describes a practical risk management process and is supplemented with a Workbook to create a Climate Risk Management Plan.

 Four slideshow tutorials can be used as an introduction to the guide to risk management planning for historic places, as training material and as workshop aids.
 Compressed into a single ZIP file, the slideshows are provided in PDF and PowerPoint formats and complemented with a Stakeholder Workshop Workbook in PDF format.

 The Adaptation Stories, Conservation Factsheets and Information Sources are three tools which supplement the Guide for Assessing Risks and Planning Adaptation but can also be used on their own.